 Andrew is a Director of both the Organ Historical Trust of Australia (OHTA) and the Australian and New Zealand College of Organists (ANZCO).
 He returned to Melbourne in April 2019 to take up his appointment as Co-Artistic and Administrative Director of the National Boys’ Choir of Australia.

-Joe’s son was in the choir for a few years and Joe has recently taken up a position on the Board.
+Joe’s son was in the choir for a few years.
 Joe has extensive business experience having been Director of Financial Operations for one of the Victorian Universities and is currently the Chief Executive Officer for a national organisation.
 He possesses a Bachelor of Business and an MBA and is also a Graduate of the Australian Institute of Company Directors.

 Jan’s son was a chorister in the Choir for many years and over more recent years Jan has gained a wide experience in the Choir’s Administration.
 She is frequently called upon to accompany the Choir when touring interstate and overseas and is totally conversant with the special Management techniques required in planning successful tours.